ying-tang/help-documentation/_drafts/Expanding_compute_power.md

 ## Bootstrap and run OpenStack automatically: That’s it!

-When we perform the bootstrapping process for IBM Blue Box Local, we prepare your expansion nodes with the required software and network configuration before we install OpenStack.
+When we perform the bootstrapping process for IBM Bluemix Private Cloud Local, we prepare your expansion nodes with the required software and network configuration before we install OpenStack.

 Our OpenStack installation is facilitated by a fully automated process developed in-house by our tooling experts.
 The unified code management repository keeps the package up-to-date and easily accessible.